Popmotion/popmotion/packages/popmotion-pose/docs/api/config.md

 Set a label on this poser.
 Currently, this allows a `passive` value on a child poser to refer to this ancestor value.

-### `transitionProps: { [key: string]: any }`
+### `props: { [key: string]: any }`

 Properties to provide to entered pose `transition` methods and dynamic pose props.
-These can be updated with the `setTransitionProps` method or, in React Pose, by providing props to the posed component.
+These can be updated with the `setProps` method or, in React Pose, by providing props to the posed component.

 ### `onChange?: { [key: string]: (v: any) => any }`